SAP/spartacus-docs/_pages/dev/features/export-from-cart.md

 },
 ```

-There are no limits with specyfing number of columns, also it is possible to change columns order by changing order in configuration:
+Your exported CSV file can contain as many columns as you would like.
+It is also possible to change the order of the columns in the exported file by changing the order of the columns in the configuration, as shown in the following example:

 ```ts
 export: {